AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/getting_started.rst

 |gcp| supports both source and object level coverage criteria: statement,
 decision, or mcdc coverage for the source level, and instruction or branch coverage for the object level.
-Once your application is built, the analysis proceeds in two steps:
+Once your application is built, a typical analysis proceeds in two steps:

 1) Use |gcvrun| to run your application within the instrumented environment, producing <yourapp.trace>. gnatcov determines the target architecture